 Blister beetles share a common body plan.
 The beetles have long legs and narrow, elongated soft bodies.
 Their heads appear bulbous because they are much wider than the pronotum ("neck").
 The beetle's flexible front wings may fail to extend to the tip of the abdomen.
 Margined blister beetles are so named because the margins of their black wings are bounded by gray edges.
-Black blister beetles lack markings; they are totally … black.
+Black blister beetles lack markings; they are … black.

-The blister beetle, Lytta aenea, which has no common name.
-Its larvae have been reared from the cells of the ground-nesting Bicolored Striped-Sweat Bee, Agapostemon virescens.
+The blister beetle, Lytta aenea, has no approved common name but is sometimes called the Golden Blister Beetle.
+Its larvae have been reared from the cells of the ground-nesting Bicolored, Striped-Sweat Bee (Agapostemon virescens).
+Other larval prey includes Rufous-backed Cellophane Bees (Colletes thoracicus).
 The adults feed on the leaves and flowers of various trees including serviceberry(Amelanchier spp.), hawthorn (Crataegus spp.), and apple (Malus spp.).
 However, they typically cause minimal damage.

 Adult black and marginal blister beetles may be found consuming leaves or flowers on plants belonging to several families including Amaranthaceae, Asteraceae (= Compositae), Fabaceae (= Leguminosae), and Solanaceae.
-In fact, I've found it's common for black blister beetles to build high populations on solanaceous weeds, particularly those belonging to the genus Solanum such as horesenettle (S. carolinense) and black nightshade (S. nigrum), then move en masse into vegetable gardens.
-So, the first line of defense is to manage weeds near vegetable gardens to avoid giving the beetles six-legs up on developing damaging populations.
+In fact, I've found it's common for black blister beetles to build high populations on solanaceous weeds, particularly those belonging to the genus Solanum such as horsenettle (S. carolinense) and black nightshade (S. nigrum), then move en masse into vegetable gardens.
+So, the first line of defense is to manage weeds near vegetable gardens to avoid giving the beetles six legs up on developing damaging populations.